Tigranes (legendary)

-He appears in both in the Cyropaedia of the Greek soldier and historian Xenophon (died 354 BC) and the History of Armenia of the 5th-century Armenian historian Movses Khorenatsi (died 490s AD).
+He appears in both the Cyropaedia of the Greek soldier and historian Xenophon (died 354 BC) and the History of Armenia of the 5th-century Armenian historian Movses Khorenatsi (died 490s AD).
 In the former, he is based on the Persian hyparch Tigranes, while in the latter he was further altered, becoming an Armenian hero, who was the embodiment of the Armenian king Tigranes the Great (r.
 95–55 BC) and the Iranian hero Fereydun.

 In historiography

-Tigranes appears in both in the Cyropaedia of the Greek soldier and historian Xenophon (died 354 BC) and the History of Armenia of the 5th-century Armenian historian Movses Khorenatsi (died 490s AD).
+Tigranes appears in both the Cyropaedia of the Greek soldier and historian Xenophon (died 354 BC) and the History of Armenia of the 5th-century Armenian historian Movses Khorenatsi (died 490s AD).
 The Iranian name of "Tigranes", which was theophoric in nature, was uncommon during the Achaemenid era (550 BC–330 BC).
 Only two historical figures are known to bear the name during that period.

 Xenophon

-According to the Cyropaedia of Xenophon, Tigranes was the son of an unnamed "king of Armenia" who had agreed to provide troops and pay yearly tribute to the Median king Astyages after being defeated by him.
-When Media was invaded by the Chaldaeans during the reign of Astyages' son and successor Cyaxares, the "king of Armenia" refused to help to him as he was obliged.
+According to the Cyropaedia of Xenophon, Tigranes was the son of an unnamed "king of Armenia" who had agreed to provide troops and pay a yearly tribute to the Median king Astyages after being defeated by him.
+When Media was invaded by the Chaldaeans during the reign of Astyages' son and successor Cyaxares, the "king of Armenia" refused to help him as he was obliged.
 As a result, Cyrus, who was the son of Astyages' daughter Mandana, quickly led an expedition into Armenia.
 The "king of Armenia" sent his family, including his younger son Sabaris as well as the treasury to the mountains.
 They were, however, captured by the Persian commander Chrysantas.
 The Armenians panicked at the approach of Cyrus, who captured their "king".
 Tigranes, the elder son of the "king" and "who had been Cyrus' companion once on a hunt" returned from a journey abroad and convinced Cyrus to pardon the "king" and reinstall him.

 Tigranes served Cyrus faithfully, aiding him in his attack on Assyria, where the spoils were shared between the parties.
 He also took part in Cyrus' campaign into Babylonia.
 This account of Tigranes by Xenophon, which was not mentioned by Herodotus (died 425 BC), was considered "pure fabrication" by the Iranologist Alireza Shapur Shahbazi.
 Xenophon was known for creating ancient heroes by basing them on contemporary figures.
 Tigranes was most likely based on the Persian hyparch Tigranes, who was the son-in-law of Struthas and lived in the same period as Xenophon.

 According to Shahbazi, the title of "king of Armenia" should not be taken seriously, as Xenophon also refers to the leader of Hyrcanians and satrap of Bactria as "kings".